fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

 #### `performanceBasedCode`

 The property `performanceBasedCode` is used to exchange information about the PBN capabilities of the flight.
-It shall consist of zero or more of the following values, separated by a space character:
+If present, it shall consist of one or more of the following values, separated by a space character:

 - PBN capabilities listed in PANS-ATM Appendix 3, item 18 PBN/
   - `A1`: RNAV 10 (RNP 10)